Self ..Desert Rescue ..Going Walkabout .. Carson River Track – Kimberley ..Stock Routes, Strip Roads and Tracks ..Wandering the Eyre

 A short sojourn atop the lookout at Tylers Pass gave a great view of Tnorala/Gosse Bluff, the meteorite crater.
 Soon thereafter the luxury of driving on sealed roads ended and we were thrown back to the reality of severely corrugated roads.

-We drove through the outskirts of Papunya Community and then continued along the Kintore Road.
+We slowly made our way towards the Kintore road and then once there drove through the outskirts of Papunya Community and then continued along the Kintore Road.
 About 15km west of Papunya I found an open area near an old abandoned bore and we made camp for the night

 Ron Moon had told me about some Gnamma Holes just off the road on the way to Kintore and he had given me the co-ordinates